-- Never use toilet papers to clean your eyeglasses.
-These kind of papers have rough spotless surfaces which will scratch your lenses.
+1. Never use toilet papers to clean your eyeglasses.
+These kinds of papers have rough spotless surfaces that will scratch your lenses.

-- Reading in dim light won’t hurt eyes.
+3. Reading in dim light won’t hurt eyes.
 According to Reader’s Digest, reading in dim light will make your eyes feel fatigued more quickly.
-Best solution will be, let the light directly focus on the page you are reading and not over the shoulder.
+The best solution will be, let the light directly focus on the page you are reading and not over the shoulder.
 The light that shines from over shoulder can create a “glare”, making it more difficult for you to see.

-- Wearing eyeglasses only when its sunny.
-Eyeglasses protects our eyes from the UV ray of the sun and any UV radiation we are encountering.
-Wearing them when its only sunny does not help to protect your eye.
-Remember that not only the skin is being damaged by the UV light but also our eyes.
+7. Wearing eyeglasses only when it’s sunny.
+Eyeglasses protect our eyes from the UV rays of the sun and any UV radiation we are encountering.
+Wearing them when it’s only sunny does not help to protect your eye.
+Remember that it’s not only the skin being damaged by the UV light but also our eyes.

 8. Extras such as scratch coatings, might not be necessary.
 Mostly, a basic, plastic lens is adequate.
 It is not always necessary to have these kinds of extra.
 Better ask your doctors plenty of questions before agreeing to these kinds of extras.